NunesSe/rock-paper-scissor/README.md

-Simple rock paper scissors game played in the console.
+Rock paper scissors game with a simple UI.